 Skip to main content

 The MX Reporting API enables you to track changes for all data held on the MX platform for your clients without having to read this data individually for each user.
 This is done by providing daily change files which indicate how objects have changed throughout the day.
+This guide provides best practices on consuming and staging the data in your system.

 Consuming Daily Reporting Files

 Objects on the MX platform are organized in a hierarchy.
 This means that your systems must consume daily reporting files in a particular order so that the objects are created, updated, and deleted in the proper order in your data store/warehouse.
+First, you must consume all files with create actions in this order:

 1. Users